dhbtk/XSIRC/_posts/2010-11-30-xsirc_version_0.5_released.markdown

 title: XSIRC version 0.5 released
 ---

 Version 0.5 has been released.
 This version adds tab completion and editable slash-commands (macros), as well as GUI and code improvements.
+This version requires a fixed GTK+ vapi file which still hasn't been applied to the Vala tree; get the fixed file [here](http://ahb.me/11-h) and extract it to `/usr/share/vala-0.10/vapi`.

 Download links: [.tar.gz](https://github.com/NieXS/XSIRC/tarball/v0.5) [.zip](https://github.com/NieXS/XSIRC/zipball/v0.5)